qqot/STDDM2d/README.md

 ## 🧠 Citation and Usage Policy
 If you use, adapt, or build upon this code in your research, please cite the following paper:

-Z. Wang, et al.
-Parallel overlapping-domain decomposition FDFD for large-scale complex nanostructures modeling, 2025.
+Z. Wang, C. Huang, W. Lu, Y. Chen, and W. Sha, "Parallel overlapping-domain decomposition FDFD for modeling of large-scale complex nanostructures," Opt.
+Express  33, 48793-48806 (2025).